-In the fall of 2020, United Network for Organ Sharing will release an upgraded DonorNet MobileSM application to the transplant hospital community.
+In early 2021, United Network for Organ Sharing will release an upgraded DonorNet MobileSM to the transplant hospital community.
 Originally released in 2007, UNOS created DonorNet Mobile for transplant hospital users to evaluate and respond to deceased donor organ offers from a mobile device.
-The new application will provide additional functionality and an enhanced user experience.
+The new mobile-friendly website will provide additional functionality and an enhanced user experience.

 “UNOS is changing the paradigm of how we work with the transplant community,” said service owner Lloyd Board.
-“The community has been involved every step of the way in developing the new DonorNet Mobile application.”
+“The community has been involved every step of the way in developing the new DonorNet Mobile.”

-Recently, Board answered a few questions about the upgrades to DonorNet Mobile and provided a glimpse of what to expect in the fall.
+Recently, Board answered a few questions about the upgrades to DonorNet Mobile and provided a glimpse of what to expect.

-How does the new DonorNet Mobile improve upon the previous iteration of the application?
+How does the new DonorNet Mobile improve upon the previous iteration?

-The new DonorNet Mobile is an improved mobile application for transplant hospitals that allows those users to view and respond to organ offers on a mobile device differently than they currently do.
-The new application is built with organ procurement organization and transplant hospital users in mind.
-It combines the donor management, offer evaluation and response functionality into a single mobile application so that all users have a consistent experience on their devices.
-Additionally, a key enhancement in the new application is the ability to access donor attachments in a mobile context.
+The new DonorNet Mobile is an improved mobile-friendly website for transplant hospitals that allows those users to view and respond to organ offers on a mobile device differently than they currently do.
+It is built with organ procurement organization and transplant hospital users in mind, combining the donor management, offer evaluation and response functionality into a single mobile-friendly website so that all users have a consistent experience on their devices.
+Additionally, a key enhancement in the new DonorNet Mobile is the ability to access donor attachments in a mobile context.

 When will transplant hospital professionals be able to use the new DonorNet Mobile?

-Transplant hospital users can expect the new mobile application to be available by the end of 2020.
+Transplant hospital users can expect the new DonorNet Mobile to be available by early 2021.

 Since then, we’ve been adding features quarterly to expand the information available about the donor from the mobile perspective.
-This spring we will pilot a beta version of the new application with a small group of transplant hospital users who will use it to evaluate and respond to organ offers.
-During the pilot we will gather additional information about workflows and features in the new mobile application and make adjustments as we prepare for a national rollout at the end of the year.
+This summer we will begin piloting a beta version of the new mobile-friendly website with a small group of transplant hospital users who will use it to evaluate and respond to organ offers.
+During the pilot we will gather additional information about workflows and features in the new DonorNet Mobile and make adjustments as we prepare for a national rollout.

-What application features did the team focused on updating?
+What features did the team focused on updating?

 One of the biggest challenges we faced was how best to show a match run, which potentially includes thousands of candidates, on a mobile phone.
 To address this, with transplant hospital users input, we developed a new match summary report that enables a user to see a candidate’s relative rank on a match run as other hospitals above them are responding to the offer.

-How did UNOS involve the community in the application development process?
+How did UNOS involve the community in the development process?

-As we developed the new features we put the community at the forefront of every decision we made, and we gave users the opportunity to steer design of the new application.
-Not only did the ideas come from the community, but the design, the way the application looks and feels, and how it fits into the user’s everyday jobs has been at the forefront of those conversations.
+As we developed the new features we put the community at the forefront of every decision we made, and we gave users the opportunity to steer design of the new DonorNet Mobile.
+Not only did the ideas come from the community, but the design, the way it looks and feels, and how it fits into the user’s everyday jobs has been at the forefront of those conversations.

 Last year we established a group of almost 50 users from 17 transplant programs and third party transplant coordinators from across the country who provided regular feedback during the design and development phase.
-That group of users will pilot the application in the spring of 2020 before we roll it out nationally in the fall.
+That group of users will start piloting the new DonorNet Mobile in the summer of 2020 before we roll it out nationally.

-What other feedback from community members made its way into the final application?
+What other feedback from community members made its way into the final version?

 One of the very important pieces of feedback we got from the working group was about how donor medical data is presented and the impact that could have during the offer evaluation process.
 Transplant hospital members wanted to see how specific donor lab values trended over time.
 We worked with them in developing a way of displaying that information in a concise, but readable format on a mobile device.
 The new display provides the transplant surgeon with a clear picture of what has been happening as the case progressed.

-What would you say to members who are considering getting involved with application development?
+What would you say to members who are considering getting involved with DonorNet Mobile development?

-I would encourage any member of the organ donation and transplantation community who wants to commit to helping us with future application development to contact us by emailing UNetHelpDesk@unos.org.
-By participating in the process of application development, members are more likely to see the features that they care about make their way into the application.
+I would encourage any member of the organ donation and transplantation community who wants to commit to helping us with future developments to contact us by emailing UNetHelpDesk@unos.org.
+By participating in the development process, members are more likely to see the features that they care about make their way into the final product.